Execution Playground

 • Worker family: ExecutionPandasWorker over PandasWorker

-• Story to tell: how far a process/pool/Dask path goes on the same workload
+• Story to tell: how far a process-backed worker pool, Cython typed kernel, and Dask path go on the same workload

 • What to inspect in AGILAB: install/distribution state in ORCHESTRATE, then the benchmark table and exported artifacts for the _d__ family